Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 - `serviceMethod` Mandatory - a string holding the name of the called remote method
 - `serviceName` Mandatory - a string holding the name of the remote service
-- `serviceEndpoint` Mandatory - a string describing the logical endpoint of the remote service
+- `serviceEndpoint` Mandatory - a string describing the logical deployment endpoint of the remote service on server side
-- `protocolName` Optional - a string describing the protocol used (e.g. Protobuf, GIOP,...)
+- `protocolName` Optional - a string describing the protocol used (e.g. Protobuf, GIOP,...), only for display purposes
 - `dynatraceTag` - a `string` or `Buffer` holding the received Dynatrace tag received

 The result of this call is a tracer object to be used for further operations related to this trace (see [Common characteristics of tracers](#common-characteristics-of-tracers)).